-Qualifications: BA (Hons), MBA, F Fin., GAICD, FAMI.
+Catherine M Hallinan CHAIRMAN Qualifications: BA (Hons), MBA, F Fin., GAICD, FAMI.

-Experience and special responsibilities: Catherine joined the Board in June 2006 and was appointed Chair in May 2012.
-She is also a director of HCF Life Limited and has over 29 years' experience in banking, finance and management consulting.
+Catherine joined the Board in June 2006 and was appointed Chairman in May 2012.
+She is also a director of HCF Life Limited and has over 30 years' experience in banking, finance and management consulting.

-• Deputy Chair (March 2010 to May 2012)
+• Deputy Chairman (March 2010 to May 2012)